lhervier/ng-oauth2-auth-code-flow/backends/java-servlet/README.md

 				"oauth2": {
 					"client": {
 						"endpoints": {
+							"authorize": {
-							"authorize": "URL of your OAuth2 Authorization Server /authorize endpoint", "token": "URL of your OAuth2 Authorization Server /token endpoint" },
+								"url" : "URL of your OAuth2 Authorization Server /authorize endpoint", "accessType" : "When using Google Clous OAUTH2, set this value to 'offline' if you want a refresh token" },
+							"token": {
+								"url" : "URL of your OAuth2 Authorization Server /token endpoint", "authMode" : "basic/queryString/none"
+							}
+						},
 						"clientId": "Your oauth2 client application id",
 						"secret": "Your oauth2 client application secret",